-- If it is safe, close office doors and close windows. - If it is safe, assist others out of the building. - DO NOT use the elevators. - All employees shall move to the Designated Evacuation Assembly Area. - Direct remaining building occupants to evacuate immediately and rally at the designate evacuation assembly area. - Maintain physical distancing of at least 6 feet from each other. - DO NOT RE-ENTER the building until first responders have indicated it is safe to do so.
+- If it is safe, close office doors and close windows. - If it is safe, assist others out of the building. - DO NOT use the elevators. - All employees shall move to the Designated Evacuation Assembly Area. - Direct remaining building occupants to evacuate immediately and rally at the designated evacuation assembly area. - DO NOT RE-ENTER the building until first responders have indicated it is safe to do so.